 How to get kids to eat their veggies

-Hiding greens in everything and anything is crucial for a parent, so if your child loves smoothies, add a few leaves of kale or spinach.
-Doing so will not change the flavor (and your children will be healthier for it), so don’t feel guilty about not giving your offspring full disclosure of the smoothie ingredients.
+Hiding greens in everything and anything is crucial for a parent, so if your child loves smoothies, add a few leaves of spinach.
+Doing so will not change the flavor, and your children will be healthier for it, as spinach boasts “a generous amount of fiber, folate, calcium, and vitamins A, C, and K” reports Healthline.
+This leafy green is also high in antioxidants and “promotes overall eye health.”

 Parents, I am calling you out!
 You have to stop saying “eat your vegetables” when your plate is devoid of greens.
 Children are smart and perceptive, so if you want them to eat healthy, you’re going to have to start by being the example.
-Yes, you are going to have to eat your vegetables, too.
+Research backs this up.
+According to a 2021 study, “families, and specifically parents, who eat more vegetables tend to have children with higher vegetable consumption.”

-Last I checked, there are no child labor laws stating that children can’t help cook, set the table, or do the dishes, and they can also help pick the menu, too.
+Beyond grocery shopping, getting your kids involved in the kitchen can also prove beneficial.
 Dust off those recipe books from the kitchen shelf, or get online, and find recipes together.
 If you have an idea of the sort of dish you want to make, you can still involve them by allowing them to pick from two or three versions of a recipe.
 This way, you still have control, but your kids feel like they have had some involvement and input in the day’s meal planning.

 Grow your own